 Planting Depth For Sunflower Seeds

 Sunflower seeds should be planted 1 to 2 inches deep for ideal germination.
-If you plant the seeds too deep, they may fail to germinate or reach the soil surface.
+If you plant the seeds too deep, they will fail to germinate or never reach the soil surface.

 You can learn more about proper planting depth for seeds in my article here.